Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 array([ 0,  2,  3,  5,  8,  9, 11])
 ```

-In this example, the elements of `a` are ordered `0 1 2 ...` in C order,
+In this example, the elements of `a` are ordered `0 1 2 ...` in C order, which
-which why in the final indexed array `a[idx]`, they are still in sorted
+is why in the final indexed array `a[idx]`, they are still in sorted order.
+C
-order.
-C order also corresponds to reading the elements of the array in the
+order also corresponds to reading the elements of the array in the order that
-order that NumPy prints them in, from left to right (ignoring the brackets
+NumPy prints them, from left to right, ignoring the brackets and commas.
-and commas).

 C ordering is always used, even when the underlying memory is not C-ordered
 (see [](c-vs-fortran-ordering) for more details on C array ordering).